-The wall interacts with other walls to join geometries and clean up connections.
-It connects to floors, levels, and roofs, and it affects rooms and areas.
-Windows and doors placed in a wall move with the wall.
-Deleting the wall will delete all the windows and doors in the wall and all dimensions associated with the wall.
-If you move a level, expect floors, roofs, walls, and all the plumbing and electrical features to also move as their parameters change.
-Keep the interaction of elements in mind, especially in multi-user scenarios where your changes to the model will affect many views at once.
+A wall in Revit interacts with other walls to produce clean connections and appropriate levels of material abstraction.
+It connects to floors, levels, and roofs; forms rooms; and defines areas.
+Windows and doors placed in a wall move with the wall that hosts them when that wall is repositioned.
+Deleting a wall will delete all windows and doors in that wall and all dimensions associated with the wall.
+If you move a level, expect floors, roofs, walls, plumbing, and electrical features to also move as their parameters change.
+Keep the interaction of elements in mind, especially in multiuser scenarios where your changes to the model will affect many views at once.

-Duplicating a View Takes Two Clicks
+Duplicating Views Takes Two Clicks

-With Revit, you can duplicate floor plans quickly, allowing you to generate plans as in-progress working drawings, others for presentation purposes, and still others for final Construction Documents (CDs).
-Note that this is very different from making a copy of a drawing: you are simply duplicating a view then changing how to look at the model.
-Remember, no matter which view you change the model in, the change will immediately be updated in all views.
-And in each view, you have total control over what information you want to display.
-Think of a view as a pair of glasses that can filter what you see; but the underlying model is still there, all the time.
+With Revit, you can duplicate floor plan views quickly, allowing you to generate plans as inprogress working drawings, others for presentation purposes, and still others for final construction documents (CDs).
+Note that this is very different from making a copy of a drawing of a floor plan: duplicating does not create any copy of elements in a model-what happens is that you are simply duplicating a view of the model and you can have as many different views of the same model as you wish.